SynScoots/ScootsCraft/README.md

 * All Blizzard interface actions should be faithfully restored.
 * Additional filter for attuneable equipment (Unfiltered, attuneable (account), or attuneable (character)).
 * Additional filter for attuned forge level.
+* Additional filter to only show equipment.
+* Clicking on a reagent will show the craft for that reagent if it is from the same profession.

 ## Usage ##